didiersmith/steve/chapters/another-day-in-the-office.md

 Xavier looked around the lab.
 Everywhere, Steve's exotic machines were whirring, lights were blinking, and crewmembers were bustling back and forth, chattering and tinkering.
 A stranger who'd just arrived on-scene would have had no idea that this motley collection of scientists and engineers had just narrowly avoided a mass-casualty event.
 Everything had already returned to business as usual.

-Xavier breathed an enormous sigh, and drifted back to sleep.
+Xavier closed his eyes and drifted back to sleep.
 Just another day in the office.

 ---